 Check out the QUOPL website for more information here.

 The QUOPL is led by Dr. Nazanin Alavi, Psychiatrist and Assistant Professor.

 Chrysalis is a highly structured and intensive treatment program that integrates Dialectical Behaviour Therapy with a psychodynamic approach in group therapy.
-The groups are safe communities where people can experience and reflect on the dynamics of interpersonal relationships.
-How they respond within the groups can be a source of insight into destructive personal patterns and a powerful catalyst for change.
-All Chrysalis participants develop short and long-term goals for persona change, and progress in meeting these goals is monitored in a weekly Goals group.
-A wide variety of other groups are also offered within the context of the day program, including: Choices, the core psychodynamic group, Orientation to Therapy, Effective Communication, Managing Powerful Emotions, Values, Art Therapy, Minfulness, GOALS.
+All participants develop short and long-term goals for personal change, and progress in meeting these goals is monitored in a weekly Goals group.

 The Chrysalis Group Treatment Program offers a variety of groups.
 To access most of these groups, you a physician or therapist referral is required.
 To participate in the additional programs, successful completion of the Managing Powerful Emotions group is required.